 - Training/new e-learning: Anti-corruption is part of the Code of Conduct training for all employees and GMs.
 To preserve Sika’s strong compliance culture and to ensure that the Code of Conduct’s principles are understood and adhered to by all employees, Sika has developed an animated e-learning program to supplement the regular class training events.
 The program includes a special section on Gifts & Entertainment and bribery risks.
 Employees are regularly reminded, at least once a year, of these rules.
 Other corporate functions regularly conduct targeted training sessions and audits.
 In 2019, more than 450 managers were trained on anti-corruption and other compliance matters by members of the Group Compliance Organization.
 For the compliance trainings, Sika uses the Sika Business School's programs for the enhancement of ethical leadership.
 In 2019, several cross-functional training initiatives at regional and local level provided information on the importance of the Code of Conduct, introduced the new compliance organization, and outlined the main tools available to support management in mitigating compliance risks.
 As part of the post-acquisition integration of the Parex Group in 2019, around 4,000 former Parex employees were aligned with Sika’s compliance policy framework and trained on compliance risks and the available tools.
 A new e-learning on anti-corruption is planned for 2020.

-- Internal Reporting Tool: To preserve and foster Sika’s strong culture of trust, integrity and transparency, Sika developed a new web-based reporting platform, the Sika Trust Line (available in 35 languages).
+- Internal Reporting Tool: To preserve and foster Sika’s strong culture of trust, integrity and transparency, Sika developed a new web-based, independent reporting platform with 24/7 access, the Sika Trust Line (available in 35 languages) and used as anonymous whistleblower tool.
 It was rolled out throughout the organization as part of an Awareness-Raising Campaign on Compliance, which started in 2016 and was completed in 2019, with an additional 11,000 employees trained across the regions.
-The Sika Trust Line is an externally hosted reporting channel where Sika’s employees may raise legitimate complaints regarding serious misconduct, such as corruption incidents, and/or other breaches of Sika’s Code of Conduct, in a safe and confidential environment.
+The Sika Trust Line is an externally hosted reporting channel where Sika’s employees may anonymously raise legitimate complaints regarding serious misconduct, such as corruption incidents, and/or other breaches of Sika’s Code of Conduct, in a safe and confidential environment.
+Reports are treated confidentially and there is a clear non-retaliation policy in place.
 The Sika Trust Policy (now available in 40 languages) defines clear rules and processes on rights and obligations relating to internal misconduct reporting.
 In the course of the Awareness-Raising Campaign, more than 25,000 employees received information and training on the tool.